Santa Susana Field Laboratory: History

 SSFL was a United States government facility dedicated to the development and testing of nuclear reactors, powerful rockets such as the Delta II, and the systems that powered the Apollo missions.
 The location of SSFL was chosen in 1947 for its remoteness in order to conduct work that was considered too dangerous and too noisy to be performed in more densely populated areas.
-In subsequent years, however, the Southern California population grew, along with housing developments surrounding "The Hill".
+In subsequent years, the Southern California population grew, along with housing developments surrounding the area.

 The site is divided into four production and two buffer areas (Area I, II, III, and IV, and the northern and southern buffer zones).
 Areas I through III were used for rocket testing, missile testing, and munitions development.
 Area IV was used primarily for nuclear reactor experimentation and development.
 Laser research for the Strategic Defense Initiative (popularly known as "Star Wars") was also conducted in Area IV.

 Rocket engine development

+Research, development and testing of rocket engines was conducted on a regular basis in Area II of the SSFL from the mid 1950s through the early 1980s.
+These activities were conducted by the U.S. Army, Air Force, and NASA.
+Subsequently, occasional testing took place until 2006.

 North American Aviation (NAA) began its development of liquid propellant rocket engines after the end of WWII.
 The Rocketdyne division of NAA, which came into being under its own name in the mid-1950s, designed and tested several rocket engines at the facility.
 They included engines for the Army's Redstone (an advanced short-range version of the German V-2), and the Army Jupiter intermediate range ballistic missile (IRBM) as well as the Air Force's counterpart IRBM, the Thor.
 Also included among those developed there, were engines for the Atlas Intercontinental Ballistic Missile (ICBM), as well as the twin combustion chamber alcohol/liquid oxygen booster engine for the Navaho, a large, intercontinental cruise missile that never became operational.
 Later, Rocketdyne designed and tested the J-2 liquid oxygen/hydrogen engine which was used on the second and third stages of the Saturn V launch rocket developed for the moon-bound Project Apollo mission.
 While the J-2 was tested at the facility, Rocketdyne's huge F-1 engine for the first stage of the Saturn V was tested in the Mojave desert near Edwards Air Force Base.
 This was due to safety and noise considerations, since SSFL was too close to populated areas.

+NASA conducted Space shuttle main engine tests at SSFL from 1974 to 1988.